bechedley/readme-generator/README.md

   ## License

-  Licensed under the standard GPL 3.0 license.
+  Licensed under the standard BSD 3 license.
 Please refer to the license in the repo for more information.

   View license: [LICENSE](./LICENSE)